metagenomics/wastewater-study/README.md

   * S5CMD_CREDENTIALS is a file containing credentials for S5CMD.
   * FRAGMENT_RECRUITMENT is a file containing a list of genomes.
 It
   * CPLEX should point to the full path of the cplex build script (i.e. /path/to/cplex/buildScript.sh)
+  * OUTPUT points to an output directory or S3 bucket if available.

 #### 6. Postprocess